luka-schulz/531/index.md

-## Welcome to my repository for Computational Asthetics
+## Computational Asthetics

+Welcome to my repository for IGME-531, Computational Asthetics.
 This webiste will be used to document class notes, assignments and projects.
+Hopefully you find something of interest.

 ### Notes